 With the advancement of smartphone technology, an expansion in digital marketing has been observed over the years in India.

 Of the many strategies involved, QR Codes have shown exponential growth in engaging customers by offering dynamic content such as webpages, videos, and text documents among other forms of media.
-Although India features in the top 10 nations consuming QR Codes and companies are embracing it every day, the full potential of this 2D barcode has not been achieved in the country.
+India features in the top 10 nations consuming QR Codes and companies are embracing it every day.
+But the full potential of this 2D barcode has not been achieved in the country.

 Why does India need to make use of QR codes more efficiently?
 What use do they have in Indian lives?
 The diverse Indian market can host a variety of innovative uses for QR Codes.
 Here are a few examples: